shamikroyc15/bridgebot/README.md

 ### 🔒 Secrets

-You will need two secret files to get this app running
+You will need a secret files to get this app running!

-`secrets.json`
+`secrets.json` - this can be found pinned in the slack channel for this project

 ```
   {
-    "slackToken": <slack-token>
+    "slackToken": <slack-token>,
+    ...fireBaseCredentials
   }
 ```

-`firebase-credentials.json` - this can be found pinned in the slack channel for this project

 ### ⚡️ Run the app